 The Blast Furnace

-The archaeological vestiges of the blast furnace have been displayed in a way that may be initially surprising, if not actually disturbing.
+The archaeological vestiges of the blast furnace have been displayed in a way that may be initially surprising.
 The framework of metal tubing was designed to provide a gauge of the exterior volumes of the various buildings which at one time surrounded the blast furnace, forming an intricate complex with the latter.

 The blast furnace was the very heart of the Forges.
 For more than 150 years, thousands of tons of pig iron were produced on this site, in what amounted to an important first step toward producing castings and wrought iron objects.